Osprey Mutant 38 Backpack Review

 Accessorizing on the Outside

-For my part, carrying the bag high enough, never really bothered me and I like having the harness/belt doublet to classify my equipment according to the needs during progress.
+For my part, carrying the bag high enough never really bothered me, and I appreciate having the harness and belt system, which allows me to organize my equipment according to my needs during the climb.

 With the transition from the Variant backpack for winter mountaineering to the Mutant as the singular model, I find myself missing the integrated external pocket of the former for storing crampons.
 While solutions can always be found, the absence of this feature is a noticeable drawback.